robotieee/compkit/README.md

 ## Description

-Collection of libraries for competitive robotics developed by and for ROBOTIEEE teams.
+A collection of libraries for competitive robotics developed by and for ROBOTIEEE teams.

 ## Getting Started